Chief Executive Officer

+Yormark oversaw all aspects of the Nets’ move to Barclays Center in Brooklyn in 2012, including the rebranding, marketing, and sponsorship sales.
 Since its grand opening in September 2012, Yormark has had oversight for all facets of Barclays Center, including operations, event programming, sales, and marketing.
 In January 2007, Yormark secured a 20-year strategic marketing partnership with Barclays, which includes the naming rights to Barclays Center.

-In leading the team’s relocation and marketing campaign, Yormark developed and transformed the Nets brand from a traditional sports team to a trendy lifestyle brand, revolutionizing the public appeal through marketing, partnerships, and public relations efforts.
+In leading the Nets relocation and marketing campaign, Yormark developed and transformed the Nets brand from a traditional sports team to a trendy lifestyle brand, revolutionizing the public appeal through marketing, partnerships, and public relations efforts.
 In the 2012-13 season, the team’s first in Brooklyn, the Nets reached the top five in merchandise sales at the NBA Store and on NBAstore.com, after the team was last in the league in merchandise sales during its final season in New Jersey.

 Yormark and the Nets’ marketing team created and introduced the team’s successful “Hello Brooklyn” campaign, a multifaceted marketing campaign that built a connection between the borough and its new home team, and captured the attitude, pride, and history of Brooklyn. #hellobrooklyn was seen by 25 million Twitter users on April 30, 2012, the launch day of the Brooklyn Nets brand.
 Yormark was also instrumental in arranging for the unique black-and-white color scheme of the Brooklyn Nets, which became the first team in the NBA to wear the color combination.

-Yormark negotiated the agreement with JAY Z to open Barclays Center with eight consecutive nights of concerts starting on Sept.
+Yormark negotiated the agreement with JAY-Z to open Barclays Center with eight consecutive nights of concerts starting on Sept.
 28, 2012.
-JAY Z unveiled the Brooklyn Nets jersey on stage, marrying sports and entertainment in unprecedented fashion.
+JAY-Z unveiled the Brooklyn Nets jersey on stage, marrying sports and entertainment in unprecedented fashion.

 Yormark was also instrumental in facilitating the move of the New York Islanders to Barclays Center in October 2015, and spearheads the team’s marketing, ticket and sponsorship sales, and in-game experience.

 In fall 2015, Yormark oversaw a partnership with TIDAL to become the title sponsor of Barclays Center’s theater.
-Yormark also secured an alliance with Billboard to unveil the Billboard Lounge, an exclusive lounge area situated on the arena’s event level.
+Yormark also secured an alliance with Billboard to unveil Billboard Lounge, an exclusive lounge area situated on the arena’s event level.